Russia’s war for Ukraine could be headed toward stalemate

 Meanwhile, Russians are dying at a rate that is increasingly unsustainable, Lee said.
 Although Russia still has vast reserves of manpower, it has already committed the bulk of its combat-ready forces and they are the ones that are almost certainly bearing the brunt of the casualties, he said.

 There are no confirmed casualty figures, and Russia has not updated the figure of 498 dead that it announced a week into the war.
-But of the Russian army’s 160 brigade tactical groups, or BTGs, 120 are already fighting on the ground, comprising about 100,000 soldiers out of the total of 190,000 sent into Ukraine.
+But of the Russian army’s 168 battalion tactical groups, or BTGs, 120 are already fighting on the ground, comprising about 100,000 soldiers out of the total of 190,000 sent into Ukraine.
 That means Russia has already committed 75 percent of its combat-ready force, U.S. officials say.

-With Western intelligence estimates saying it is likely it is likely at least 7,000 Russians have been killed and as many as 20,000 injured, and assuming that the combat forces are bearing the brunt of the casualties, nearly a third of the main combat force is now out of action, Lee said.
+With Western intelligence estimates saying it is likely it is likely at least 7,000 Russians have been killed and as many as 20,000 injured, and assuming that the combat forces are bearing the brunt of the casualties, that could mean up to a third of the main combat force is now out of action, Lee said.

 “That’s a huge loss and you can’t readily replace that,” he said.
 Russia can bring in new conscripts or call up more reservists, but that will dilute the capabilities of the overall force “and that is not in Russia’s interest,” he said.